Showing posts with label dam. Show all posts

 People were walking, jogging, and feeding the waterfowl.

 I started taking pictures of the seagulls, geese, and ducks.
-I spotted several sparrows scratching in the dirt looking for food.
+I spotted several sparrows scratching in the dirt, looking for food.

-One of my favorite birds is the Downy Woodpecker.
+One of my favorite birds is the Downy Woodpecker

 Downy Woodpecker

-I heard a pecking and this downy woodpecker was going to town on the side of a rotten tree.
-It was hard to get a good picture because he was in the shade most of the time but I did get a couple of good pictures when he stopped pecking right before he flew away.
+I heard a pecking, and this downy woodpecker was going to town on the side of a rotten tree.
+It was challenging to capture a good picture because he spent most of his time in the shade, but I managed to get a couple of decent shots when he stopped pecking just before flying away.

 Hubby spotted a red-headed woodpecker.
-I was super excited to see a Redheaded Woodpecker for I have only seen one in the wild.
+I was excited to see one, for I had only seen one in the wild.

 Red-headed Woodpecker